Demircan Tas

 Demircan Tas, Dimitrios Chatzinikolis

-Report for 6.835, Intelligent Multimodal User Interfaces at MIT, Spring 2022.
+Subjects report for 6.835, Intelligent Multimodal User Interfaces at MIT, Spring 2022.

 [Paper] [Video]